We promote a wide variety of species and stand for biodiversity.

 Love for animals

-The project will start with eight ÖBB areas throughout Austria that have been defined as potential bee sites.
+So far, twelve ÖBB properties throughout Austria are being used as bee sites.
 In cooperation with a network around the beekeeper Markus Bleich (beehero.at), the areas will be equipped with bee houses and the bee colonies will be settled.
 He takes care of the animals' well-being and the appropriate maintenance of the landscape.
 The areas are thus used sustainably and biodiversity is promoted - at the same time we get delicious organic honey: our ÖBB Schienenhonig (rail honey).